openshift-hive/hive-extras/README.md

 The [monitoring/aws subdirectory](monitoring/aws) contains code that uses the [AWS Lambda service](https://aws.amazon.com/lambda/) to monitor our [Hive Team Cluster](https://github.com/openshift-hive/hive-team).
-There are currently two setups:

-- `periodicHiveLambdaFunction` monitors instance usage and emails a report daily at 6pm ET.
+There is currently one setup: `periodicHiveLambdaFunction` monitors instance usage and emails a report daily at 6pm ET.
-- `ciMonitorLambdaFunction` looks for leaked resources from CI jobs and emails a report iff any are found.
-  We consider it a leak if any CI cluster (named with the prefix `hiveci-`) is more than 4h old.

 <!-- TODO: More explanation might be appropriate.
 Which files relate to which functions, how to set up *policys, generally how things are plumbed. -->